 In this project we seek to better understand the interactions among climate, vegetation, and fire in the “pine barrens” of northwestern Wisconsin.
 We use pollen and charcoal preserved in lake sediments to reconstruct fire and vegetation history over thousands of years.
 Knowledge of the behavior of fire and vegetation under past climates may help establish guidelines for restoration and conservation of pine barren ecosystems.

-This research has been supported by grants from the National Science Foundation to Luther College and has been conducted in collaboration with researchers and students from the University of Minnesota and the University of Wisconsin-Madison.
+This research has been supported by grants from the National Science Foundation and the Center for Global and Regional Environmental Research to Luther College and has been conducted in collaboration with researchers and students from the University of Minnesota and the University of Wisconsin-Madison.

-Madeline Kofoed (’14) and Katie Storey (’15) are continuing their projects this year.
-Katie has a received a grant from the Dean’s Office to engage in a summer research project.
-She seeks to reconstruct early-Holocene paleoenvironments near Metzger Lake using charcoal, pollen, and fungal spores (from mastodon dung!) contained in lake sediments ranging from 13.000 to 6,000 years old.
+Katie Storey (’15) received a grant from the Dean’s Office to engage in a summer research project.
+She seeks to reconstruct early-Holocene paleoenvironments near Metzger Lake using charcoal, pollen, and fungal spores contained in lake sediments ranging from 13.000 to 6,000 years old.
+The results formed the basis for her senior thesis.

 Madeline Kofoed (’14) received a grant from the McElroy Foundation for her project, The impact of Mid-Holocene climate on fire regimes on a sand plain in northern Wisconsin.

-Jimmy Marty (’12) and Chris Nevala-Plageman (’11) presented the results of their senior research projects at the American Quaternary Association Biennial Meeting in Duluth, MN.
-The meeting was held in June, 2012, on the heels of a devastating flood.
-The title of their presentation was, Holocene climate history of northwestern Wisconsin reconstructed from lake level changes.
+Jimmy Marty (’12) and Chris Nevala-Plageman (’11) presented the results of their senior thesis projects at the American Quaternary Association Biennial Meeting in Duluth, MN.
+The title of their presentation was Holocene climate history of northwestern Wisconsin reconstructed from lake level changes.

 This year Chris Nevala-Plagemann (’11) completed a senior honors project, A late- Holocene history of fire and drought at Cheney Lake: has local climate affected fire regimes in northwestern Wisconsin?
 He presented his research at the National Conference on Undergraduate Research in Ithaca, NY, and at the annual spring research symposium at Luther College.
 He was also accepted into the medical school at the University of Minnesota to begin his training in the fall of 2012.